suzan-jamesono6og/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote highlights that while efficiency is crucial in programming, it's more important to first ensure code correctness and maintainability.
 Spending too much time optimizing early on can lead to unnecessary complexity, harder debugging, and missed bigger picture optimizations.
 Always focus on writing clear, working code, then optimize only when necessary and when you have a solid understanding of where the bottlenecks truly lie.

+# 2024-02-19
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clear and concise solutions that are easy to understand, maintain, and scale.
+Remember, a complex system built from simple, well-designed parts is more robust and resilient than a monolithic, intricate one.
+Always aim to reduce complexity where possible, and write code that is both efficient and readable."